andrewtavis/poli-sci-kit/README.md

 # Installation

-poli-sci-kit can be downloaded from pypi via pip our sourced directly from this repository:
+poli-sci-kit can be downloaded from pypi via pip or sourced directly from this repository:

 ```bash
 pip install poli-sci-kit